hapax/hapax.github.io/assets/chuzenji.md

 plot, a representative instance of England's hypothesis.
 My eyes run along the linear strip of growth to the rusted lean-to at the back.
+With its air of *sabi* decrepitude, it reminds me of a makeshift shrine, housing rakes and chain-tires in place of the Tablets of Law.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />